SunilKulali/Coffee-Day-Sales-Insights-SQL-Data-Analysis/README.md

 8)Last Purchase by Customer: Display the most recent purchase made by each customer.<br>

 ## How to Use:
-Import the provided SQL file into your PostgreSQL/MySQL database.
+Import the provided SQL file into your PostgreSQL/MySQL database.<br>
-Run the SQL queries to generate insights into sales performance, customer behavior, and product success.
+Run the SQL queries to generate insights into sales performance, customer behavior, and product success.<br>
-Modify the queries as per specific analytical requirements or business questions.
+Modify the queries as per specific analytical requirements or business questions.<br>

 ## Future Enhancements:
-Integrating data visualization tools for a more intuitive representation of insights.
+Integrating data visualization tools for a more intuitive representation of insights.<br>
-Expanding the dataset with customer feedback and marketing data.
+Expanding the dataset with customer feedback and marketing data.<br>
 Adding predictive analytics capabilities for forecasting sales trends and customer preferences.